 Addiction places a heavy burden on a family, one that may not be the easiest to overcome, especially on your own.

-During an addiction, people can be quick to pass judgement or blame—conditions that can hamper an already delicate situation, and drive people even farther apart.
+During an addiction, people can be quick to pass judgment or blame—conditions that can hamper an already delicate situation, and drive people even farther apart.
 We understand that these can be normal reactions to these stressful conditions, however, we also know that within recovery, success hinges on your, and your family’s ability to overcome these things, in turn creating a strong and resilient family unit.

 Let us help you, the family member, to:

-- Reaffirm your needs and learn to take care of yourself instead of focusing all your attention your your loved one and their addiction
+- Reaffirm your needs and learn to take care of yourself instead of focusing all your attention your loved one and their addiction

 - Recognize, readjust and correct any negative and unhealthy communication patterns